LA BIENNALE DI VENEZIA, VENICE, ITALY

 1 MAY – 24 NOVEMBER 2019

-Not long ago, benches were to be found everywhere in our cities and people used them to meet and talk about their life, the weather and the latest gossip.
-I notice that benches are removed from our cities more and more.
-In general, free, creative spaces and areas designed to enable interaction and involve people in a dialogue with the surroundings and others – are absent from most contemporary cities.I don’t declare myself a political artist in the narrower sense, but the social impact of my artworks is of utmost import- ance to me and I am trying to create such places again with my public installations.
+Not long ago, benches were to be found everywhere in our cities and people used them to meet and talk about their life, the weather, and the latest gossip.
+I notice that benches are being removed from our cities more and more.
+In general, free, creative spaces and areas designed to enable interaction and involve people in a dialogue with the surroundings and others are absent from most contemporary cities.I don’t declare myself a political artist in the narrower sense, but the social impact of my artworks is of utmost importance to me and I am trying to create such places again with my public installations.
 Because I think that people need to start a joint dialogue again and reach out to others with their hearts.
 I consider this dialogue very important.
-Even more today, where we seem to communicate a lot through social media, but in fact talk less to each other directly, face to face while looking each other into our eyes.
-This is so- mething I want to change and this can be understood as a political message too.
+Even more, today, where we seem to communicate a lot through social media, but talk less to each other directly, face to face while looking each other into our eyes.
+This is something I want to change and this can be understood as a political message too.

-My Modified Social Benches offer an excellent opportunity for social interaction, for playfulness, laughter and commu- nication.
-That is why I would love to be able to place a coup- le of newly designed and coloured Modified Social Benches in Venice during the Biennial in 2019.Based on a long-term research on the topic of proxemics and distance and inspired by traditional as well as modern benches to be found worldwide, I created my series of Modi- fied Social Benches.
-As daily life furniture in urban architec- ture, benches can be public space and place of private rest.
-On the one hand benches provide an excellent opportunity for communication and social exchange.
-On the other hand they offer moments of respite.
-Thus their design has an in- fluence on people’s behaviour in public, by giving them the opportunity to place themselves in order to discourage or encourage others to take a seat next to them.
-My Modified Social Benches borrow their basic form from ubiquitous park or garden benches, but their design is altered to vari- ous degrees to make the act of sitting a conscious physical process.
+My Modified Social Benches offer an excellent opportunity for social interaction, playfulness, laughter, and communication.
+That is why I would love to be able to place a couple of newly designed and coloured MODIFIED SOCIAL BENCH VENICE during the Biennial in 2019.Based on long-term research on the topic of proxemics and distance and inspired by traditional as well as modern benches to be found worldwide, I created my series of Modified Social Benches.
+As daily life furniture in urban architecture, benches can be public spaces and places of private rest.
+On the one hand, benches provide an excellent opportunity for communication and social exchange.
+On the other hand, they offer moments of respite.
+Thus their design influences people’s behavior in public, by allowing them to place themselves to discourage or encourage others to take a seat next to them.
+My Modified Social Benches borrow their basic form from ubiquitous park or garden benches, but their design is altered to various degrees to make the act of sitting a conscious physical process.
 Thus, the benches question the spatial separations in social situations and challenge the amount of space that people feel necessary to set between themselves and others.
-Distance between people is a kind of non-verbal communi- cation that underlies cultural and social imprints and varies depending on the context.
-There’s less distance in personal situations among close family and a greater distance in public space where strangers surround us.
-My benches are in- tended to break with those behavioural patterns in public space, since even contact-avoiding people allow bodily clo- seness in limited space.
-With its modifications, the benches transform its surroundings into places of social activity and foster dialogue between the users and the passers-by.
-Peop- le are invited to play an active role by not only »using« the benches as seating but enlarging the opportunities of social practice offered by a bench.For Venice, I would like to propose a continuing bench, al- though it will only be visible in certain places.
+Distance between people is a kind of non-verbal communication that underlies cultural and social imprints and varies depending on the context.
+There’s less distance in personal situations among close family and a greater distance in public spaces where strangers surround us.
+My benches are intended to break with those behavioral patterns in public space since even contact-avoiding people allow bodily closeness in limited space.
+With its modifications, the benches transform their surroundings into places of social activity and foster dialogue between the users and the passers-by.
+People are invited to play an active role by not only "using" the benches as seating but enlarging the opportunities for social practice offered by a bench.For Venice, I would like to propose a continuing bench, although it will only be visible in certain places.
 A series of different bench designs will be connected in a continuous imaginary line.
-In some places the bench sinks into the ground gently ascending elsewhere, thus creating the im- pression of running underground.
+In some places the bench sinks into the ground gently ascending elsewhere, thus creating the impression of running underground.
 In a figurative sense, the benches seem to grow out of the Giardini and connect the individual pavilions and the exhibition hall.
-Due to the high recognition value of the single benches, visitors will be gi- ven a feel for the area allowing orientation when exploring the site and serving as a guideline making them smile at the same time.
+Due to the high recognition value of the single benches, visitors will be given a feel for the area allowing orientation when exploring the site and serving as a guideline making them smile at the same time.

 © Images Andrea Rosetti